 Basic earnings per share are computed by dividing net income by the average number of common shares outstanding during the period.
-The calculation of diluted earnings per share takes into consideration the potentially dilutive effect of common stock equivalents, such as outstanding stock options, which if exercised or converted into common stock would then share in the earnings of the Company.
+Diluted earnings per share are computed by dividing net income attributable to common stockholders by the average number of common shares outstanding during the period plus common stock equivalents.
+The calculation of diluted earnings per share takes into consideration the potentially dilutive effect of common stock equivalents, such as outstanding stock options and restricted stock, which if exercised or converted into common stock would then share in the earnings of the Company.
 In computing diluted earnings per share, the Company utilizes the treasury stock method and anti-dilutive securities are excluded.